StableBetStableBet

 The Fields

 The November Handicap typically attracts between 15 and 22 runners, making it one of the larger fields you'll see on the round course.
-The wide track handles big fields comfortably — there's no bottleneck at any point on the circuit, and horses can find racing room throughout.
+The wide track handles big fields comfortably.
+There's no bottleneck at any point on the circuit, and horses can find racing room throughout.
 The stalls are positioned across the track, and while the draw is less significant on the round course than the straight, a low draw can still offer a marginal advantage by allowing a horse to take the shortest route around the first bend.

 Betting Angles & Trends